Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 BioLogos Forum: The State of Evolution (Infographic)

-One thing I noticed as I looked at the map was how it compares with red vs. blue state breakdowns.
-Red states are supposed to be anti-science Republicans while blue states are supposed to fully embrace it.
-Yet red states like Utah, Kansas, Arkansas, and Louisiana get B grades while Hawaii, Illinois, Rhode Island, and Massachusetts get Ds.
+As I looked at the map, I noticed how it compares with red vs. blue state breakdowns.
+Red states are supposed to be anti-science Republicans, while blue states are supposed to embrace it fully.
+Yet red states like Utah, Kansas, Arkansas, and Louisiana get B grades, while Hawaii, Illinois, Rhode Island, and Massachusetts get Ds.
 Interesting.

 Atlantic: Income Inequality Enrages Monkey